gtiosclub/rails-site/app/assets/tutorials/calculator/part5.md

 ### Recap
 You can connect Storyboard objects to code (both variables and functions) by using a control-drag across split-screened windows.

+If you missed it, I talked about more technical stuff in the [Part 5 Bonus: Explaining @IBOutlet "junk"](../P5/bonus.md).
+Take a look at it if that sort of stuff interests you.

 ### Next Time
 We set up the protocol that will be handling the calculator's calculations.
-I highly recommend looking into the bonus section as that explains some really important notes about IBOutlets.

-If you want, you can read up on the IBOutlets <a href="#top" onclick="setCalculatorTutorial(50)"> bonus section,</a>
-Otherwise you can go to the <a href="#top" onclick="setCalculatorTutorial(6)">next step, Part 6</a>
+#### <a href="#top" onclick="setCalculatorTutorial(6)">Part 6: Preparing your Calculator Delegate</a>